 Cyndi Lauper famously sang that she sees your true colors – and thinks they’re beautiful.
-Sadly, there’s no guarantee that Ms. Lauper will be the one looking at your dashboard, so when using Operations Dashboard for ArcGIS, putting some thought into the color choices you make is an important step of the creation process.
+Sadly, there’s no guarantee that Ms. Lauper will be the one looking at your dashboard, so when using ArcGIS Dashboards, putting some thought into the color choices you make is an important step of the creation process.

 Color has the ability to provide context, connect information, evoke authority and draw attention.
 Choosing to customize the colors of your dashboard – or not (leaving them as their defaults) – is a design choice that you will need to make as a dashboard author.
 So how do you make this choice?